SwiftVISA/SwiftLibUSB/README.md

 Class Summary
 -------------
 These classes all conform to protocols described in CoreSwiftVisa.
-These are high level and are the most user friendly
+These are high level and are the most user friendly.

 ### USBTMCInstrument